 Even if you have been partly responsible for this accident, you will be protected by workers’ compensation coverage in Pennsylvania.
 That means that follow-up testing to determine whether the sharp item that wounded you was contaminated and to monitor your health over the following weeks will be provided at no charge to you.
 If you do suffer complications from the needlestick injury, your workers’ compensation benefits will cover all related medical expenses and a portion of any lost wages.

 Our workers’ compensation attorneys in Harrisburg represent health care workers in Dauphin County and surrounding communities who have been exposed to infectious disease at work.
 If you have been injured by clinic or hospital equipment, you may have a valid third-party claim against a medical equipment manufacturer in addition to your Pennsylvania workers’ compensation benefits.
-Call Schmidt Kramer today at 717.888.8888 or 888.476.0807 to have your questions answered or to order a FREE copy of our informative brochure, Who Pays The Bills When You Are Injured At Work?
+Call a Harrisburg personal injury lawyer from Schmidt Kramer today at (888) 476-0807 to have your questions answered or to order a FREE copy of our informative brochure, Who Pays The Bills When You Are Injured At Work?